Data Pipeline Architecture Guide (2026)

 Pipeline architecture is the set of contracts between four layers: ingestion, transformation, storage, and serving.
 Each layer has its own SLA, its own failure mode, and its own blast radius when it breaks.
 A well-architected pipeline makes those contracts explicit so the team downstream of you knows exactly when to trust the data and when to wait.

-Your processing-model choice cascades through every other architectural decision: state management, ordering guarantees, exactly-once semantics, observability tooling.
+The first decision in a pipeline design cascades into every other one: state management, ordering guarantees, exactly-once semantics, observability tooling.
 Pick batch when latency can be measured in hours.
-Pick streaming when you care about sub-minute freshness.
-Pick hybrid when your analytics team needs both fresh dashboards and reprocessable history on the same canonical dataset.
+Pick streaming when sub-minute freshness is the requirement, not the aspiration.
+Pick hybrid when analytics needs both fresh dashboards and reprocessable history.

 | Aspect | Batch | Streaming | Hybrid |